Harshi7489/Nutricheck/README.md

-# FoodHub - AI Nutrition Calorie Tracker
+# NutriCheck - AI Meal Planner & Nutrition Calorie Tracker

 A full-stack web application for personalized meal planning and calorie tracking powered by Google Gemini AI.
 Users can input their personal health metrics (BMR/TDEE), generate AI-powered meal plans tailored to their fitness goals, and track daily nutrition intake with an interactive calorie calculator.